Felix Dias Bandaranaike: Loss of civic rights

 Felix filed several cases to prevent the abuse of power by the Government led by President Junius Richard Jayawardena.
 On 10 February 1978 the UNP government passed the Special Presidential Commissions of Inquiry Law No. 7 of 1978 to inquire into matters relating to alleged corruption during the 1970 – 1977 period.
 Felix successfully challenged the power of the Special Presidential Commission appointed to inquire against him.
 Immediately thereafter the Parliament passed the Special Presidential Commissions of Inquiry (Amendment) Act No. 4 of 1978 to enable the Commission to re-inquire into the allegations.

 Thereafter, Two Supreme Court Judges and One Court of Appeal Judge was appointed to inquire into the allegations including those against Felix.
 Appearing in person and arguing on the basis that one Judge, K. C. E. de Alwis was unfit to hear cases due to his financial involvement with a person being investigated A. H. M. Fowzie.
 The Supreme Court held (2:1 majority with Neville Samarakoon CJ dissenting) that de Alwis was a person unfit to hold the office of a Commissioner.
 In this landmark case, it was held by Samarakoon CJ. that "Right‑minded people would not be unjustified if they look askance at other decisions of the 1st respondent.
 It might undermine that faith in the Commission itself which is necessary to command respect for its recommendations.
 This must be avoided, whatever the cost" reiterating emphatically the need to maintain judicial integrity and impartiality at all costs.
 He was deprived of his civic rights.
-Later he was diagnosed with cancer and left active politics.
-He died on 26 June 1985.
+He was later diagnosed with cancer and left active politics.

+Death

+Bandaranaike died on 26 June 1985, after battling cancer.

+In January 1986, Bandaranaike had his civic rights posthumously restored by a presidential decree issued by Jayewardene.